jonnycomes/design-patterns-course-materials/README.md

 ## Notes on Content

 Most examples and exercises in the worksheets are original and designed specifically for this course.
-The one major exception is the **Duck Simulator Project** in `03_Project/`, which is a C++ adaptation of the well-known Java project from *Head First Design Patterns* by Freeman & Freeman.
+The one major exception is the **Duck Simulator Project** in `03_Project/`, which is a C++ adaptation of the Java project from *Head First Design Patterns* by Freeman & Freeman.

 ---